c4tch/Salesforce-Apex-Test-Framework/README.md

 # A Scalable Salesforce Test Framework
+FAIR WARNING: This is the first commit :) Though it's based on several past projects; improvements and testing are yet to come.
+Give it a test-drive and let me know of issues.

 ## About
 This project provides a way to centralise test data generation and promote reuse to all developers so that they can: